 - Worcester is a hub, then and now: Once a manufacturing giant, the city has evolved into a hub for biotech, higher education, health care, and the arts.

 - Worcester is a college town: The city is home to 11 colleges and universities.

-Above all, Worcester is a community.
-Its diverse, tightly knit neighborhoods are a broad mix of immigrants dating back to the Yankee settlers and continuing with the arrival of Armenian, Irish, French-Canadian, Vietnamese, Brazilian, Dominican, Ghanaian, and many other groups, whose distinctive cultures shape and flavor our city.
-Many Clark faculty and students engage with Worcester as true partners on projects involving urban development, land preservation, and literacy education.
-More than anything, the University prides itself on being a good neighbor.
+- Worcester is diverse: It includes tightly knit neighborhoods, with a broad mix of immigrants dating back to the Yankee settlers and continuing with the arrival of Armenian, Irish, French-Canadian, Vietnamese, Brazilian, Dominican, Ghanaian, and many other groups.